As amended October 2017

 commencement of the League.
 Any change in Archery NZ rules introduced after the commencement of the League will not be incorporated into League rules until the following season.

-3. A representative club team shall consist of any 3 members who are affiliated to a major international Archery organisation - i.e. FITA, IFAA or IBO.
+3. A representative club team shall consist of any 3 members who are affiliated to a major international Archery organisation - i.e. WA, IFAA or IBO.

 4. Clubs may enter more than one team, in descending order A, B, C to a maximum of three teams per club.

 5. Where more than one team is being entered, all members must shoot together on the same date.
-However, a Club can shoot the Canadian 900 round as many times a month as they like, as long as all scores that are submitted for the competition are from the same shoot and from the same day.
+However, a Club can shoot the Canadian 900 round as many times a month as they like, as long as all scores that are submitted for the competition are from the same day.
 The first 3 scores of the day shall comprise the "A" team for that fixture only.
 The 4th to 6th scores of the day shall comprise the "B" team for that fixture only.
-Each fixture to be treated as a separate shoot and all members shall compete for placings in the A B C teams by scoring ability on the day.
+Each fixture to be treated as a separate shoot and all members shall compete for places in the A B C teams by scoring ability on the day.
 Pre-selection of team members is unnecessary.
 A participant may only shoot one round for any particular day.
 All scores must be verified by at least one other archer.

 6. Individual participants in the league will only represent one club per season.